adolfintel/NoteBot/README.md

 ## Features
 * Stick notes on your desktop
-* Can move and resize
+* Can move, resize and zoom
-* 7 different colors
+* 8 different colors
 * Auto startup (Windows only)
 * Support for high DPI screens and touch devices